 We can take enforcement action to ensure landlords eliminate and/or minimize these hazards.
 You can see more at:

 As well as the licensing regime and HHSRS, management regulations (57 KB) apply to all HMOs.
 They impose duties on managers and tenants for general standards of repair, contact details, means of escape in case of fire, health and safety precautions, drainage and water supply, gas and electrical safety and refuse disposal.
 Failure to comply with a management regulation can result in a fine of up to £5000.

-All known HMOs are inspected at least annually by regulatory services accompanied by a Fire Safety Officer from Hampshire Fire & Rescue Service.
+All known HMOs are inspected regulatory by regulatory services accompanied by a Fire Safety Officer from Hampshire Fire & Rescue Service if necessary.
 HMOs are identified in a number of ways, including information from local colleges and letting agents, the electoral roll and complaints.
 Landlords are present during most inspections and informed of any improvements needed to ensure accommodation provides a sound, well equipped and safe home for tenants.

 HMO management regulations published in 2006 and 2007 require an "adequate number of bathrooms, toilets and wash hand basins suitable for personal washing of persons sharing those facilities" and there "must be a kitchen, suitably located in relation to the living accommodation and of such layout and size and equipped with such facilities so as to adequately enable those sharing the facilities to store, prepare and cook food".
 You can see the amenity standards (133 KB) and space standards (51 KB) for HMOs in the Borough.